Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

-Your caregiver will ask about your health history and examine you.
-He may use an endoscope to see the walls of your esophagus and upper intestines.
+Your healthcare provider will ask about your health history and examine you.
+He or she may use an endoscope to see the walls of your esophagus and upper intestines.
 An endoscope is a bendable metal tube with a light and tiny camera on the end.
 It is placed down your throat and moved into your stomach and intestines.

 How are esophageal varices treated?

-How can I prevent my esophageal varices from bleeding?
+How can I prevent my varices from bleeding?

-- Do not drink alcohol: This will help prevent further damage to your esophagus and liver.
+- Do not drink alcohol.
+This will help prevent more damage to your esophagus and liver.
 Ask your healthcare provider for information if you need help to quit drinking.

-- Limit sodium: You may need to decrease the amount of sodium you eat if you have swelling caused by fluid buildup.
+- Limit sodium (salt).
+You may need to decrease the amount of sodium you eat if you have swelling caused by fluid buildup.
 Fluid buildup can cause increased pressure in your veins.
 Sodium is found in table salt and salty foods such as canned foods, frozen foods, and potato chips.

-- Drink liquids as directed: Too much liquid can increase the pressure in your veins.
-Ask your caregiver how much liquid to drink each day and which liquids are best for you.
+- Drink liquids as directed.
+Too much liquid can increase the pressure in your veins.
+Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.